Stafford supervisors balk again on downzoning

 Supervisors Tom Coen, Cindy Shelton and Tinesha Allen each voted against the latest deferral.

-“Why have this an open-ended thing where people are not going to know?,” said Allen.
+“Why have this an open-ended thing where people are not going to know?” asked Allen.

-Shelton said constituents in her district have contacted her regarding pending land sales which they have had to postpone, awaiting the supervisors’ downzoning decision.
+Shelton said constituents in her district have contacted her regarding pending land sales that they have had to postpone, awaiting the supervisors’ downzoning decision.

 “They’ve held off because there’s no movement, there’s no stability in Stafford County,” said Shelton.
 “I will never vote for anything that’s going to devalue someone’s land without any compensation.”

-Michael Stonehill, president of Brookstone Development and Building Corporation in Stafford, said his company buys property in the county from long-term landowners who have resided in Stafford for 40 years or more.
+Michael Stonehill, president of Brookstone Development and Building Corp. in Stafford, said his company buys property in the county from landowners who have resided in Stafford for 40 years or more.

 “These are the people that are affected by downzoning the most,” said Stonehill, who said he’s “very troubled and very worried” about future land deals in the county based on the supervisors’ inability to arrive at a consensus on the issue.

-“You got the Planning Commission voting 7–0, you've got the county people that show up, and 95 percent say they oppose downzoning, and then you have the board doing just the opposite,” said Stonehill.
-“Are [supervisors] going to come back in two, three, four months and just do the 10 acre downzoning, even though most people in the county vote against it?"
+“You got the Planning Commission voting 7–0, you’ve got the county people that show up, and 95 percent say they oppose downzoning, and then you have the board doing just the opposite,” Stonehill said.
+“Are [supervisors] going to come back in two, three, four months and just do the 10-acre downzoning, even though most people in the county vote against it?”

 Citing downzonings in Spotsylvania and Prince William counties, Stafford Commissioner of the Revenue Scott Mayausky said tax revenue fell in those localities.